Buying a Dental Practice: Going from Associate to Owner

 2. Organize your financial house to qualify for a loan

-Prior to joining Aprio, I worked for a dental-specific lender and was involved with billions of dollars’ worth of loans for dentists.
-I saw that in lenders’ and banks’ eyes, dental practices are some of the best credit risks a portfolio can have.
-But how do you actually qualify for a loan to buy the practice you have been eyeing?
+Aprio’s dental team has worked extensively with dental-specific lenders and have assisted with billions of dollars’ worth of loans for dentists.
+From the dental-specific lenders’ perspective, dental practices are some of the best credit risks within portfolio.
+But how do you qualify for a loan to buy your target practice?

-First, make sure your personal credit score is clean; banks and lenders like to see scores above 680 when evaluating lending opportunities.
-They also like to see doctors who are savers, and not spenders, particularly when they are fresh out of dental school and working as an associate.
+First, make sure your personal credit score is strong.
+Lenders typically like to see credit scores above 650 when evaluating lending opportunities.
+They also like to see doctors who can produce, earn, and save particularly when they are fresh out of dental school and working as an associate.

 For example, if you’re looking to buy a $1 million practice and 30% of the practice’s revenue is hygiene, that means the seller has done $700,000 worth of dental production per year.
 Thus, as a potential buyer, you need to prove to your lender that you can continue to produce $700,000 or more to qualify for the loan and buy the practice.

 To prove your abilities to lenders, you must compile production reports from your previous years of practice.
-It’s a good idea to ask your current employer for production reports on a monthly basis.
-Lenders will also want to see your personal financial statements, which include your credit score (as mentioned above), your savings and your current debt load.
+It’s a good idea to monitor and track your production reports monthly.
+Lenders will also want to see your personal financial statements, which includes your credit score (as mentioned above), your savings and your total current personal debt.
 You can also produce pay stubs to show a lender how you are getting paid and prove you have the personal finances to support a loan.

 Providing lenders with this financial “paper trail” will help convince them of your credibility as both a borrower and a practice owner, which will help you secure the most advantageous deal.